Loudness war: 2020s

 Measured LUFS may further vary among streaming services due to differing measurement systems and adjustment algorithms.
 For example, Amazon, Tidal, and YouTube do not increase the volume of tracks.

 Some services do not normalize audio; Bandcamp is an example.

+Despite the widespread adoption of loudness normalization, at least one critic has argued that the loudness war did not end but evolved.
+Mastering engineers have continued to master tracks for maximum loudness using aggressive compression combined with targeted equalization, rather than simple peak limiting, since a track is typically mastered assuming non-normalized playback even though most listeners now experience normalized audio.

 Radio broadcasting

 When music is broadcast over radio, the station applies its own signal processing, further reducing the dynamic range of the material to closely match levels of absolute amplitude, regardless of the original recording's loudness.

 Competition for listeners between radio stations has contributed to a loudness war in radio broadcasting.
 Loudness jumps between television broadcast channels and between programmes within the same channel, and between programs and intervening adverts are a frequent source of audience complaints.
 The European Broadcasting Union has addressed this issue in the EBU PLOUD Group with publication of the EBU R 128 recommendation.
 In the U.S., legislators passed the CALM act, which led to enforcement of the formerly voluntary ATSC A/85 standard for loudness management.